vmware-archive/kube-prod-runtime/docs/install.md

   sudo mv bkpr-${BKPR_VERSION}/kubeprod /usr/local/bin/
   ```

-Note: The Jsonnet manifests from the release are used while installing BKPR on the cluster.

 ### Build from source (Linux / macOS)

 To build the `kubeprod` binary from source you need the [Go](https://golang.org/) compiler.
 Please follow the [Go install guide](https://golang.org/doc/install) to install the compiler on your machine before proceeding with this section.